 Teapot Dome Scandal

 Government corruption is nothing new, as shown by the Teapot Dome Scandal, which took place in the 1920s.
-As the U.S. Navy modernized to use oil instead of coal on all its ships, special oil reserves on federal government land were set aside to be controlled by the Navy and tapped only in the event of a national emergency.
+As the U.S. Navy modernized to use oil instead of coal, special oil reserves on federal government land were set aside to be controlled by the Navy and tapped only in the event of a national emergency.

 One such reserve was on land in Wyoming with a rock formation that looked like a teapot.
 Albert Fall, the secretary of the interior under President Warren G. Harding, convinced Harding to put the land under the Department of the Interior’s control, and then subsequently granted leases to his oil-drilling buddies in exchange for several hundred thousand dollars of monetary bribes.